ProjectPythia/projectpythia.github.io/CODEOFCONDUCT.md

 - Acknowledging the contributions of others
 - Avoiding personal attacks directed toward other contributors
 - Being mindful of your surroundings and of your fellow contributors
-- Alert UCAR staff and suppliers/vendors if you notice a dangerous situation or someone in distress
+- Alerting UCAR staff and suppliers/vendors if you notice a dangerous situation or someone in distress
 - Respect the rules and policies of the project and venue

 Examples of unacceptable behavior include, but are not limited to: